“Thank You for Subscribing” Email Inspiration (with Templates)

 Even if you haven’t crafted your perfect welcome sequence, you can always send a quick note saying “Thank you for subscribing to our newsletter.
 Stay tuned to hear about our new collection.”
 After all, when someone grants you access to their inbox, it’s polite to show your appreciation.

-All you need to do is select a premade email from the gallery, replace the visual, adjust the copy, and schedule the delivery.
+All you need to do is select a premade email from the gallery, replace the visual, adjust the copy, and set up automated delivery for everyone who submits your email signup form.
 The entire process – from creating an email subscription popup to finishing your welcome email design – will take less than 30 minutes.

 Go ahead and give it a try!